History and photos of the beach – 1/2

 – Omaha Beach Photo Gallery

 Omaha Beach is one of the two American landing areas in Normandy.
 5.9 kilometers long, this beach is 12 kilometers east of Utah Beach.
 It consists of the towns of Vierville-sur-Mer in the west, Saint-Laurent-sur-Mer in the center and the villages of Colleville-sur-Mer and Le-Grand-Hameau in the east.
-This beach is originally called the Côte d’Or.
+This beach is originally called the Côte d’Or (golden coast).
 A plateau overlooks the shore and four valleys allow to reach the interior.

 |Mass in England before embarkation on the ships that will leave for Omaha Beach.
 Photo: US National Archives|